 The Urban Adamah liberation curriculum blends discussions, storytelling, and other experiential exercises to allow us to ask questions and explore issues of privilege, oppression, power, and justice.
 Looking both inward and outward, we examine the ways privilege and oppression show up in ourselves and our lives, as well as how they function on a macro scale in the world.
 Topics include the cycle of socialization, the levels of oppression, unpacking privilege, allyship, and much more.

 The Urban Adamah curriculum includes leadership development exercises, discussions, journaling, and role-play scenarios.
 It is designed to prepare fellows for leadership roles after they leave the program.
 The leadership curriculum integrates Non-Violent Communication (NVC), workshops developed by the Rockwood Leadership Training Institute, and the Emotional Intelligence work of Daniel Goleman.

 Free Farm Stand

-Ninety percent of food grown at Urban Adamah goes to local residents — who otherwise do not have access to organic produce — through our weekly Free Farm Stand.
+90% of food grown at Urban Adamah goes to local residents — who otherwise do not have access to organic produce — through our weekly Free Farm Stand.
 Fellows play a central role in this operation by harvesting the crops, distributing the produce, and intimately interacting with the community every Wednesday morning.

 Mindfulness practice is threaded throughout the fellowship experience.
 Meditation, singing, and other grounding practices are integrated into classes, workshops, and other curricular components.
-We also specifically develop / practice mindfulness in the following ways:
+We also specifically develop / practice mindfulness through Avodat Lev, Council, and Fellowship Meetings.

 Avodat Lev (Service of the Heart)